coreboot/coreboot/Documentation/index.md

 system, using [Gerrit](https://review.coreboot.org) to manage contributions and code review.

-In general we try to keep the `master` branch in the repository functional for all hardware we support.
-So far, the only guarantee we can make is that the master branch will (nearly) always build for all boards in a standard configuration.
+In general we try to keep the `main` branch in the repository functional for all hardware we support.
+So far, the only guarantee we can make is that the main branch will (nearly) always build for all boards in a standard configuration.

 However, we're continually working on improvements to our infrastructure to